This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Cerebral Palsy and Medical Negligence & Mistakes in Bridgeport

-Injuries before, during, and after birth caused by medical mistakes can happen for a number of reasons.
-Some common examples include failure to keep track of fetal monitoring, failure to diagnose maternal and/or fetal infections, misdiagnosis, failure to treat newborn jaundice, and failure to notice and treat umbilical and/or placenta issues.
+Injuries before, during, and after birth caused by medical malpractice happen for various reasons.
+Common examples include failure to keep track of fetal monitoring, failure to diagnose maternal and fetal infections, misdiagnosis, failure to treat newborn jaundice, and failure to notice and address umbilical or placenta issues.

-Failure to follow safety procedures is also a serious mistake sometimes made by medical professionals, who have the duty to provide a reasonable standard of care to their patients.
+Failure to follow safety procedures is also a severe mistake sometimes made by medical professionals, who are required to provide a reasonable standard of care to their patients.

 Baby Daniel’s Lawsuit

-Daniel’s form of form of cerebral palsy is so severe that he can’t perform basic functions such as speaking or eating.
-He has to to be fed through a feeding tube.
-In addition, he suffers from incontinence and needs constant care.
+Daniel’s form of cerebral palsy is so severe that he can’t perform essential functions such as speaking or eating.
+He has to be fed through a feeding tube.
+He also suffers from incontinence and needs constant care.

 The D’Attilo family has since sued, securing roughly $58 million for non-economic damages, such as the pain and suffering Daniel has to bear.
 In addition, the family was awarded an additional $8.6 million for Daniel’s medical expenses and needs.